capitalisttofu/stock-market-streaming-app/backend/README.md

 leaves the consumer running for a while due to not disconnecting it, so you might need to wait a minute or two before you can run the script.
 The parser can be run after, before, or during running the `csv-to-raw-trade-stream`

+After consuming the messages, `raw_trade_event_parser` produces new messages to the `trade_data` topic.
+The messages are sent to different partitions based on the symbol of the trade data.